How to recycle your food waste

 Using the food waste service

-When weekly food waste collections are introduced to all households in June, please make the most of the service.
+Weekly food waste collections have now been introduced to all households across the district.
 It is easy to use – just follow these three simple steps:

 - Collect all your raw and cooked food waste - for your convenience, we can provide you with a small kitchen caddy that you can keep on your worktop